Links

 When the "Corporate" option is selected from the "Type of Website" drop-down, the "Mobile Ready" radio field will be displayed:

-Condition: if any option different from "Yes" is enabled in the toggle field, the dropdown field "How much Scholarship are you getting?" will be hidden.
+Condition: if any option different from "Yes" is enabled in the toggle field, the dropdown field "How much in Scholarship are you getting?" will be hidden.

-When the "No" option is enabled on the toggle field "Do you have a scholarship?", the dropdown field "How much Scholarship are you getting?" will be hidden.
+When the "No" option is enabled on the toggle field "Do you have a scholarship?", the dropdown field "How much in Scholarship are you getting?" will be hidden.